gkoukis/CODECO-ATHENA_RC-EdgeNet/installation/README.md

 ## Multitenancy

->In the master node (athm3) we can access the resource as admins
+>On the master node (athm3) we can access the resource as admins
 ```bash
 kubectl get pods
 #	No resources found in default namespace.
 kubectl get tenantrequest
 #	No resources found
 ```
-> These access rights are seen in the configuration files
+> These rights are accessed through a configuration files (_config_) found in .kube/ directory
 ```bash
 ls .kube/
 #	cache  config  config-public